psnider/obsolete-setup-mean-ts/Coding Guidelines.md

 # Style
+- localization function names start with 'localize'
 - Do not let strings span a line
 Strings that span multiple lines are impossible to analyze with simple script tools (e.g. generateCodeVocabulary.py)
+- Prefer enum values that can also be used as unquoted keys.
+This also makes them easier to read in URLs.

 # Debug Support